Dallas Chamber Symphony

-The Dallas Chamber Symphony (DCS) is a professional, American chamber orchestra that performs in the Moody Performance Hall in the Dallas, Texas Arts District.
-Founded in 2011, and led by Artistic Director, Richard McKay; the DCS presented its first season in 2012, and performs most of its concerts in the Moody Performance Hall.
+The Dallas Chamber Symphony (DCS) is a professional, American chamber orchestra that performs in the Moody Performance Hall in the Arts District, Dallas.
+Founded in 2011, and led by artistic director, Richard McKay; the DCS presented its first season in 2012, and performs most of its concerts in the Moody Performance Hall.

 Critics have described the DCS as “extremely adroit”, “fresh” and “innovative.”
 The orchestra has been lauded for its film series, which pairs classic silent films with newly commissioned scores.

 Japanese violinist Kazuhiro Takagi is the concertmaster.

-Artistic Director and Conductor

-Richard McKay, the DCS’s Artistic Director and Conductor, earned his doctorate in orchestral conducting with Gustav Meier and Markand Thakar at the Peabody Conservatory.
-While there, he was Assistant Conductor of the Peabody Conservatory orchestras and operas.

-McKay earned a Master of Music degree from The University of Texas at Austin, where he studied with Gerhardt Zimmermann and David Neely.

-He has served as Music Director of the University of Texas University Orchestra and has also worked with the Baltimore Symphony Orchestra, the Dallas Symphony Orchestra, and the Charlotte Symphony Orchestra.

-Originally trained as a pianist, he earned his Bachelor of Music degree in piano performance.

-Performance Venues
+Performance venues

-The DCS performs its main concert series in Dallas City Performance Hall, which opened in 2012.
-Designed by Skidmore, Owings, and Merrill LLP, with Dallas architecture firm Corgan serving as the Architect of Record, the center is in the heart of the Dallas Arts District.
+The DCS performs its main concert series in Moody Performance Hall, which opened in 2012.
+Designed by Skidmore, Owings, and Merrill LLP, with Dallas architecture firm Corgan serving as the architect of record, the center is in the heart of the Dallas Arts District.

-The Piano Competition is held primarily at Southern Methodist University’s Owen Arts Center.

 Dallas International Piano Competition

-The DCS International Piano Competition took place for the first time in Dallas, Texas, from March 14–16, 2013.
-The symphony partners with Southern Methodist University’s Meadows School of the Arts and offers its participants master classes, performance opportunities, private lessons and the chance to play with the symphony itself in the spring of 2013.
+The Dallas International Piano Competition took place for the first time in Dallas, Texas, from March 14–16, 2013.